Forex Trading in Denmark and Danish FSA Forex Brokers

 The Committee of European Securities Regulators (CESR)

->

-> This independent committee was established in 2001 by the European Commission.
+This independent committee was established in 2001 by the European Commission.
 It is no longer in existence as it was replaced in 2011 by the European System of Financial Supervision (ESFR).
-The ESFR is a framework for European Union financial supervision and all national supervisory authorities of EU member states are members.
+The ESFR is a framework for European Union financial supervision, and all national supervisory authorities of EU member states are members.
 Other vital members include European supervisory authorities, the European Systemic Risk Board, and the Joint Committee of the European Supervisory Authorities.

->

-> The International Organization of Securities Commissions (IOSCO)
+The International Organisation of Securities Commissions (IOSCO)

->

-> The benefits of choosing Danish FSA regulated brokers
+The benefits of choosing Danish FSA-regulated brokers

->

-> - Regulated brokers are encouraged to follow the regulations because it is likely they will have to submit to regular audits, reviews, and evaluations
+- Regulated brokers are encouraged to follow the regulations, because it is likely they will have to submit to regular audits, reviews, and evaluations.

 Should you choose a regulated broker or one with no regulation?
 That’s entirely up to you, but don’t forget the increased protection provided by the regulations, and the lower risk of falling victim to a scam.